DandelionSprout/adfilt/.github/README.md

 [![alt text](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Images/Flattr%20button.png)](https://flattr.com/@DandelionSprout)
 [![alt text](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Images/RSS-knapp.png)](https://github.com/DandelionSprout/adfilt/commits/master.atom)

 This is the place where I, Imre Kristoffer Eilertsen, host my web filter lists, for use in adblock tools and the likes.
-GitHub was by far the easiest way for laymen like me to store pure TXT files, which I thought was a necessity to share my filter lists across multiple units.
+GitHub was in mid-2017 by far the easiest way for laymen like me to store pure text files, which is a necessity to create subscribable lists.

 This is a hobby project of mine, in which I work just as much on these lists and this repo as I feel like.
-But don't be fooled by the appearance, as these are nevertheless some lists that I've placed considerable energy and effort into, for your enjoyment.
+But don't be fooled by the appearance, as these are nevertheless some lists that I've placed considerable energy and effort into, for the enjoyment of all of us.

 * [Official repo mirror](https://repo.or.cz/FilterMirrorRepo.git/tree/refs/heads/master)
 * [Secondary official repo mirror](https://gitlab.com/DandelionSprout/adfilt)